 Furthermore, according to European Neuropsychopharmacology, among the anti-anxiety meds mentioned above, Benzodiazepines are more prone to the development of addiction.
 Although they have a calming effect, they are highly addictive.
 This abuse and addiction potential is due to their half-life.
 Generally, the half-life of Benzodiazepines such as Xanax, Valium, and Klonopin, is short, and based on a study published in the Psychiatric Annals, the shorter the half-life, the greater chance for abuse and addiction.

 What Are The Signs And Symptoms Of Anxiety Medications Addiction?

 Some people may find it easy to spot an individual who is addicted to anti-anxiety meds especially when that person is close to the addicted individual.
 Moreover, these symptoms can be divided into physical and psychological.
 Some of these symptoms include:

 - Redness of eyes

 Psychological Signs and Symptoms of Anti Anxiety Meds Abuse:

 - Memory problems

-Safe Use of Anxiety Medications
+Safe Use of Anxiety Medication: What to Know